 Want to save a document or web page as a PDF file, but you don’t own Adobe Acrobat?
-No problem, you can print documents, webpages, or nearly anything to create a PDF file directly from Mac OS X using a built-in feature without any additional software or apps.
-In fact, it works with almost any Mac app, and if you can print it through the normal “Print” functions, then that means you can also turn it into a PDF document through this method.
-This is quite simple, but here is exactly how to do it if you haven’t done so before:
+No problem, you can print documents, webpages, or nearly anything as a PDF, this means it creates a PDF file directly in Mac OS X using a built-in feature, without the need for any additional software or apps.
+In fact, this trick works with almost any Mac app, and basically if you can print a document or file through the normal “Print” functions, then that means you can also turn that into a PDF document through this method.

 - Open the document, web page, or file you want to print to a PDF

 - Click the File menu and select “Print”, or just hit Command+P

 - Look for the “PDF” button in the lower left corner, click on that pull-down menu, and select “Save as PDF”

 - Click “Save” in the save dialogue box, and save the file to whatever location you want (Documents is default)

 Locate the resulting document in the Finder or with another app, it’ll appear as a unique PDF file, and no, it will not overwrite or alter the origin file it was created from.